-Ria: Ria: There is a key role for brokers to play in this, especially for brokers that specialize in sectional title insurance, which is also crucial because there is a lot of regulations and requirements in sectional titles, and it is not the easiest insurance portfolio to understand.
-There is a saying in the industry that goes; 'one castle with many kings.'
-That is how we describe sectional titles, because imagine if you have a piece of land and say a stack of body corporates, where you have 300 units or sections, that is a lot of different personalities going around.
+Brokers also need to understand the politics within sectional titles and how the acts work, because our policies need to comply with these acts.
+There is a key role for brokers to play here, especially for brokers that specialise in sectional title insurance, which is crucial because there are a lot of regulations and requirements in sectional titles, and it's not the easiest insurance portfolio to understand.
+There's a saying in the industry 'one castle with many kings.'
+That's how we describe sectional titles, because imagine if you have a piece of land where you have 300 units or sections making up the body corporate.
+There are a lot of opinions and suggestions at play.